andrewhead/StackSkim/notes/planning/vis6.md

 * What crowd annotations systems can be built to support a world where Open Annotation's guidelines are fully implemented in the browser?
 * Find evidence for the benefits of online annotations.
 When do they actually help people learn or understand material?
 Are they better for personal use, and are shared annotations ever relevant?
 If most shared annotations are irrelevant, maybe a person could enable certain types of annotations (either community or automatically generated) that they think would helpful to have in general.
 If these annotations are available for &gt;80% of the cases where they want clarifications, then they're probably very helpful.
 * One thing that annotations can't help out with is a lack of attention and engagement with the material.
 Sometimes the best thing to do (evidenced by my attention to the expected value today) is to read the content carefully, write it down, break it down, and synthesize.
+* How do people currently mark up and learn from the web?
+How can we convert the urge to write personal notes (if there is any), to share website links and to click on the "Like" button toward collaborative markup and knowledge cultivation?

 ## Insights from ideation

 Annotations and community discussion is only necessary for when people get stuck.
 If there's a lower cost to moving to another document or just abandoning the tasks, people probably won't use collaborations or discussion.
 It's only when the information is the element in the critical path to getting a task done that we need to support knowledge sharing.

+Successful collaborative knowledge engineering can be judged with this question:
+**How easy is it for newcomers to apply the stored knowledge, and to design with it when the right time comes?**
+Therefore, we can see several steps contributing to the success of knowledge storage:

+1. How densely does this knowledge represent problems that the reader will need to solve?
+2. How well are these ideas represented by accurate mental models relevant to these problems?
+3. If the reader will need to recall this information while completing the task, how memorable and applicable is the knowledge?
+4. If the reader should draw upon this information for design and innovation in the future, how memorable and applicable is the knowledge?
+5. How well is the content described in terms the reader can understand?
+6. How **efficient** is the transfer of knowledge?
+Is a **dense and practical understanding** conveyed in a short time?

+What this means is that relevant work may come from several places.
+One is in the successful design of books, tutorials, blog postings, and other instructional or educational texts.
+What are the fundamental guidelines for writing high-quality standalone texts for sharing knowledge?
+(Obviously, some texts are believed to be much more approachable than others, and it would be fascinating to understand what makes them so.)
+We can also take a perspective of recall and reuse based on theories of human cognition to determine what forms of storage are most useful.

 ### Components of the zeitgeist